-The range of integer-value 'uncertainty reduction factors' from three to fourteen are explored.
+The range of integer-value 'uncertainty reduction factors' from three to 14 is explored.
 These factors represent values by which the uncertainties are divided: that is, an 'uncertainty reduction factor' of 3 represents a reduction in the uncertainties to $\frac{1}{3}$ of their original values.
 An uncertainty reduction factor of 2 requires an unrealistically large number of particles in the resonant swarm for a statistically significant peak to be observed.
-Therefore, e do not include
+Therefore, we do not include uncertainty reduction factors less than 3.
+Furthermore, we find that the method is less robust after the modelled resonant swarm comprises $\sim$ 40 to 50 per cent of the total data set, as after this point the convolution starts to move the peak of the distribution away from the Sun (see Fig. 21).
+However, the percentage of the total number of Taurid particles that are in the 7:2 Taurid resonant swarm is unlikely to be higher than 40 per cent (see below).
+If this method were to be applied in a situation where a swarm may comprise more that 50 per

 Figure 21.
-The effect of high resonant feature particle numbers on the convolved dataset.
-An example of the behaviour of the numerical convolution at an uncertainty reduction factor of 2 at a resonant feature strength of 6000(44% of the total dataset).
+The effect of high resonant feature particle numbers on the convolved data set.
+An example of the behaviour of the numerical convolution at an uncertainty reduction factor of 2 at a resonant feature strength of 6000 (44 per cent of the total data set).
 The distribution is dominated by the resonant feature.
 However, a statistical test would not be able to find evidence of a resonant feature unless the underlying Taurid distribution was known.